FastGitORG/document/en-us/privacy.md

 FastGit collects data from you, we get some of it by collecting data about your interactions usage, and experiences with our products.
 The data we collect depends on the context of your interactions with FastGit and the choices you make, including your privacy settings and the products and features you use.

-For the operation of our core FastGit services, we promise to collect only the standard NGINX access logs (contain your IP address, access path and request size, etc.) .
+For the operation of our core FastGit services, we promise to collect only the standard NGINX access logs (contain your IP address, access path, request size, etc.) .
 For more information on access logs, see [NGINX log module](https://nginx.org/en/docs/http/ngx_http_log_module.html) and our open-source [NGINX profile](https://github.com/fastgitorg/NGINX-conf) .

 ## How we use personal data

 FastGit uses the data we collect to provide you with rich, interactive experiences.
-In particular, we use data to:
+In particular, we use your data to:

 - Provide our products, which including data analysis, server sourcing as well as providing support.
-- Improve and develop our products.
+- Improve our products and develop new ones.
-- Personalize our products and make recommendations.
+- Personalize our products and make recommendations for you.

-## Share personal data
+## Sharing your personal data

-We don't share your personal data with the third-party.
+We do NOT share your personal data with any third parties.

 ## How to access and control your personal data